magento/devdocs/guides/v1.0/m2devgde/config/caching.md

 ---
 layout: howtom2devgde_chapters
-title: Configuring Caching
+title: Caching
 ---

 <h1 id="m2devgde-cache">{{ page.title }}</h1>

 <p><a href="{{ site.githuburl }}m2devgde/arch/caching.md" target="_blank"><em>Help us improve this page</em></a>&nbsp;<img src="{{ site.baseurl }}common/images/newWindow.gif"/></p>

-<h2 id="m2devgde-cache-intro">Introduction to Caching</h2>
+<h2 id="m2devgde-cache-intro">Overview</h2>

-In Magento 2 we split the functionality into several layers depending on role of each component: the system-level components went to **framework layer**, the business-logic components went to **application layer**, and components responsible for contact between a client and service provider went to **service layer**.
-According to a new approach, we call a logical group in the application layer _a module_ and a logical group in the framework layer _a library_.
+In Magento 2, the functionality was split into several layers depending on role of each component:

+* The system-level components went to **framework layer**
+* The business-logic components went to **application layer**
+* The components responsible for contact between a client and service provider went to **service layer**

+A logical group in the application layer is _a module_ and a logical group in the framework layer is _a library_.

 Moving some features to framework layer is to facilitate decreasing the module dependencies.

 Features moved to the library depend only on the framework components and abstractions and do not depend on modules in the application layer.

 To adjust the system to our new approach, we moved some elements out of the modules to libraries.
 In particular: